bastienleonard/pysfml-cython/doc/sphinx/source/cppdev-tutorial.rst

 module. ``threading`` is the general, high-level module for threading stuff.
 For URL retrieval, ``urllib`` and ``urllib2`` are provided.

-You may also want to check non standard libraries such as `Twisted
+You may also want to check out non standard libraries such as `Twisted
 <http://twistedmatrix.com/>`_ or `requests
 <http://docs.python-requests.org/en/latest/index.html>`_.